-For more information, please visit the comprehensive website dedicated to the full Title IX and Violence Against Women Act (VAWA) policy at eocr.virginia.edu/title-ix.
+For more information regarding the University's sexual misconduct policy, processes, and related efforts and response, please visit the comprehensive website eocr.virginia.edu/title-ix.

 The University of Virginia is an institution built on honor, integrity, trust and respect.
-Consistent with these values, the University is committed to providing a safe and non-discriminatory learning, living and working environment for all members of the University community.
+Consistent with these values, the University is committed to providing a safe and non-discriminatory learning. living and working environment for all members of the University community.
 The University does not discriminate on the basis of sex or gender in any of its education or employment programs and activities.
 To that end, the University prohibits specific forms of behavior that violate Title IX of the Education Amendments of 1972 (Title IX); Title VII of the Civil Rights Act of 1964 (Title VII); and/ or the Virginia Human Rights Act.
 When the University receives reports of prohibited conduct, it is also required to fulfill certain obligations under the Violence Against Women Reauthorization Act of 2013 and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).